Optimal execution and speculation with trade signals: The model

-In contrast, the right jump $\Delta^r_t C$ is the trader's action after the arrival of an external order in the market and incorporates the full information about the post-shock market state, i.e., the market state after the arrival of external orders.
+In contrast, the right jump $\Delta^r_t C$ is the trader's action after the arrival of an external order in the market.
+It incorporates the full information about the post-shock market state, i.e., the market state after the arrival of external orders.
 In addition, $\Delta^r_t C$ can also represent an order sent out of the trader's own volition, typically motivated by the state of her execution programme.
+The latter also applies to the predictable left trades $\Delta^{l,p}_t C$.
+Therefore, we call these trades \emph{state-based}.

-Therefore, we call $\Delta^r_t C$ the \emph{state-based trade}. \begin{remark} In our model, the controlled orders $\Delta^l_t C$, $\Delta^r_tC$, $dC^c_t$ affect market liquidity $\lambda$, and thus affect the arrival rate of external shocks, in the same way as the external limit orders, market orders and cancellations.
+\begin{remark} In our model, the controlled orders $\Delta^l_t C$, $\Delta^r_tC$, $dC^c_t$ affect market liquidity and, with it, the arrival rate of external shocks, in the same way as the external limit orders, market orders and cancellations.
 This is a key difference between our model and those proposed in the existing literature on stochastic control for Hawkes processes, see e.g. \cite{AlfonsiBlanc:2016}, \cite{CarteaJaimungalRicci:2018}, and \cite{FuHorstXia:2020}. \end{remark}